oracle-livelabs/database-maa/zdm-physical-offline/source-db-config/source-db-config.md

-# ZDM Host Provisioning and Configuration
+# Source Database Configuration

-In this lab, you will provision a compute instance to use as ZDM host and also configure ZDM software on it.
+In this lab, you will configure source database for Physical Offline Migration.

 Estimated Time: 30 mins